 The Skateistan Advisory Board consists of voluntary members from a range of professional backgrounds.
 Each member meets regularly with Skateistan's management to provide independent consultation and advice.

 Peter began his humanitarian career in Ethiopia and Sudan with refugees and street children.
 In 1987 he founded Street Kids International, now a global leader in designing creative self-help project for poor, urban children.
 In 2002 he was appointed to the UN's child labor program in Nepal, and later served as the Executive Director of the South Asia Children's Fund.
-In 2010 he became Senior Advisor for UN-HABITAT in Afghanistan.
-Since 2011, Peter has been an advisor to Skateistan's Executive Director and management team in Kabul regarding youth development best practices.
+In 2010 he became Senior Advisor for UN-HABITAT in Afghanistan and in 2013 became Country Representative.
+Since 2011, Peter has been an advisor to Skateistan's Executive Director and management team in Kabul regarding youth development best practices and fundraising.

 Strongheart Fellow and former Skateistan Education Coordinator